Monday

 This is the last lecture in our series on poetry.
 It's also the last lecture in the course.
 It seems like a good time to think about what we've been doing for the past three months, and also to make some general reflections on the subject of creative writing in general.

 I've called this last lecture "Precision”.
 Mark Twain once compiled a list of seven rules for writers.
-They dovetail interestingly with the rules by George Orwell which I quoted from in the first lecture of this course.
+They dovetail interestingly with the rules by George Orwell which I mentioned in the first lecture of this course.
 Twain informs us that a writer should:

 1. Say what he is proposing to say, not merely come near it.